-Earth Day happens in April, which means that many of us are thinking about our environmental footprint.
-And our kids may be, too.
-My 2-year-old Jacob is totally oblivious to all of the talk about saving the planet, but my 6-year-old Hannah is very interested, and she’s picking up cues from school and the media.
-Every day she asks me how one or more of our activities impact the planet.
-I do my best to answer honestly, in a way that she’ll understand.
+Today is Earth Day, which means that many of us are thinking about our environmental footprint.
+My 2-year-old Jacob is totally oblivious to all of the talk about saving the planet, but my 6-year-old Hannah is very interested.

 As I talk to Hannah about how our actions impact the planet, I’ve been reflecting on what my parenting style teaches my children about taking care of the earth.
-I think that if I generally communicate empathy and connectedness through the way that I respond to my children, they will feel that empathy and connectedness towards other people.
-And, by extension, towards the planet as a whole.
-It sounds far-reaching, but if we look at some attachment parenting principles a little more closely, I see a definite connection.
-Here are a few examples:
+I think that if I generally communicate empathy and connectedness through the way that I respond to my children, they will feel that empathy and connectedness toward other people.
+And, by extension, toward the planet as a whole.

 How have your children learned to live more lightly on the planet?
 And do you think your parenting style plays a role in how they view the larger world?
 I’d love to hear your thoughts!